Mumbai: Cityscape

-Mumbai has more residential tall buildings rather than commercial, unlike the trend globally.
-Limited land resources and an exponential increase in urban population were the primary reasons for Mumbai's vertical growth compared to other Tier 1 Indian cities.
-As of June 2023, Mumbai has a total of around 250 tall buildings out of which more than 100 are completed with more than 90 under construction.
+Mumbai's cityscape consists of several tall buildings and structures, most of which were built in the 21st century.
+There was a lull in construction from the mid-1990s, after which construction projects began taking the skyline upwards, with a major acceleration since 2000, when the Lower Parel area began developing.
+Amongst the tall buildings, Mumbai has more residential buildings rather than commercial, and limited land resources and an exponential increase in urban population are the primary reasons for Mumbai's vertical growth compared to other Indian cities.
+As of 2023, about 77% of the tallest buildings in India are in Mumbai, and the city commands premium real estate prices compared to other cities in India.
+As of June 2023, Mumbai has a total of around 250 tall buildings out of which more than 100 are completed, and more than 90 were under construction.